ParZival25-ml/water-consumption-prediction/README.md

 📂 Structure

-The entire implementation is contained in a single Python file: Major combined model.py.
+The entire implementation is contained in a single Python file: `Major combined model.py`.

 ⚠️ **Note**: The file reads from `merged.xlsx`.
 You must ensure this Excel file is available in your working directory or update the path in the script accordingly.